 If you require further information or advice please contact the Bank’s cash centre in Leeds on 0113 236 6826.

 Is it illegal to deface a Bank of England banknote?

 Under the Currency & Banknotes Act 1928 it is illegal to deface our banknotes (by printing, writing or impressing upon them words, letters or figures, etc.), although the question of whether or not to prosecute in individual cases is up to the police and the courts.

 What is on a banknote to help blind and partially sighted people identify the different denominations?

 Each denomination is a different size; the greater the value the larger the note.
 So a £10 note is larger than a £5 note and so on.
-There is a densely coloured shape on the front of the £5, £10 and old-style £50 notes some notes that are unique to each denomination - a turquoise circle on the £5, an orange diamond on the £10, and a red triangle on the old-style £50.
+There is also a densely coloured recognition symbol on the front of the paper £5 and £10 notes that are unique to each denomination - a turquoise circle on the £5, and an orange diamond on the £10.
 The £5, and £10 notes also have large denomination numerals on the front of the note.
-The £20 and new-style £50 notes do not require a separate recognition symbol because the denomination numerals are prominently displayed in the clear white area of the notes.
+The £20 and £50 notes do not require a unique recognition symbol because the denomination numerals are prominently displayed in the clear white area of the notes.